pwmin/Capstone-Project/README.md

+Speech carries robust information, such as emotion and cognitive state, that is readily accessible to the human ear.
+However, because audio is an unstructured form of data, this information must be methodically extracted to be accessible for machine learning.
+If done successfully, such data can be used for voice technology with great accessibility and a minimal learning curve.
+As a proof of concept, could I use machine learning to classify a speaker's gender and emotion?

-This is to let the reader know which parts to prioritize when evaluating my work.
+The following is to let the reader know which parts to prioritize when evaluating my work:
 - Part 1 is the most informative and well-documented.
 I attempted to explain all my thought processes when learning how to analyze audio data.
 I originally considered using four different datasets, but had to choose one due to the time constraint.
 I decided on the most accessible and well-balanced dataset.
 - Parts 2a to 2e contain all the different approaches I tried when building classical machine learning models.
 	- Part 2a is the most well-documented.